Searching With Coveo

 Put the parts of query expressions that seldom change in

-Avoid using date/time operators (now, today, yesterday) in constant expressions, since the date or time they represent change regularly and they cannot be cached.
+Avoid using date/time operators (now, today, yesterday) in constant expressions, since the date or time they represent change regularly and they can’t be cached.
 A

 If you have already created constant expressions, you may need to optimize them: